jonathanericksen/Party_Tweets/README.md

 - Sentiment analysis with TextBlob
 - Tweet classification with LSTM and GRU neural networks

-Below is a summary of the project's intent and findings:
+Below is a brief summary of the project's intent and findings:

 ***